 Learn Japanese

-Mastering Japanese Numbers: A How to Count in Japanese
+Mastering Japanese Numbers: How to Count in Japanese

 Learning how to count in Japanese is a fundamental skill that can help you in everyday situations, such as shopping, telling time, and understanding quantities.
 The Japanese numerical system is intriguing and learning it can give you a deeper insight into the culture and language.
 Here, we’ll explore the basics of counting in Japanese, including the names for numbers from 1 to 100 and the unique way that larger numbers are handled.